 I don’t think I’ve ever seen a singer in all my years of touring cool down their voice.
 Not cooling down your voice can actually have a dire effect if you’re constantly on tour, having to sing night after night.
 You would cool down to work the fluid and any lactic acid build-up away from the vocal cords.
 Remember, again, just like an athlete, they stretch and cool down after they exercise for the same reason.
 By doing cooldown, you will increase the longevity of your vocal cords and promote good vocal health.

 Watch Dr. Dan explain the benefits of cooling down the voice after singing.

 Use a humidifier

-There are many aspects that can plague your voice as a singer and some of these include sickness, fatigue, and vocal strain.
-Remember, the most important aspects of keeping your voice in a good condition are primarily that you sing with proper technique and you keep hydrated.
+Many aspects can plague your voice as a singer, and some of these include sickness, fatigue, and vocal strain.
+Remember, the most important aspects of keeping your voice in good condition are that you sing with proper technique and keep hydrated.